Does your baby grunt especially loudly during bowel movements? Do they sometimes cry when trying to pass stool?

 - Have hard, compact stools when they have a bowel movement.

 Luckily constipation is usually fairly easy to fix.
-It could be caused by dehydration, or if your baby is formula-fed, there might be something in the formula may be the cause (source).
+It could be caused by dehydration.
+Or, if your baby is formula-fed, an ingredient in the formula may be the cause (3).

 If you think your baby is experiencing constipation, contact your doctor.
-They can tell you if there’s something at home to try, and make sure it’s not caused by a more serious disorder such as hypothyroidism or Hirschsprung’s disease.
+They can tell you if there’s something at home to try and ensure it’s not caused by a more serious disorder such as hypothyroidism or Hirschsprung’s disease.

 Although both of these conditions are rare, it’s better to be safe when it comes to your little one.